 DEFER INTERRUPT and the int_flag

-If the user selects Cancel during the CONSTRUCT
+If the user selects Cancel during the CONSTRUCT,

-the built-in global integer variable int_flag
+the built-in global integer variable int_flag is automatically set to

 Once

-, your program must reset it to
+int_flag is set to TRUE, your program must reset it to

-before you start a dialog instruction, and you test it just after (or in the
+FALSE before you start a dialog instruction, and you test it just after (or in the

-block) to detect if the dialog was
+AFTER CONSTRUCT / AFTER INPUT block) to detect if the dialog was

 canceled:LET int_flag = FALSE